mrbrant89/wokedissident/_posts/2025/04/2025-04-23-trump-tourism-war.md

 You want to know how deep the damage goes?

 Trump’s war on tourists isn’t just torching Florida’s GDP or chasing off French backpackers.
-It’s now threatening to get the **U.S. kicked out of its own damn World Cup**.
+It’s now threatening to get the **U.S. kicked out of its own World Cup**.

 Seriously.